boltsparts/boltsparts/backends/website/docs/sources/0.4/general/introduction.md

 ---

-The aim of BOLTS is to build a free and open-source standard parts library that is not tied to a specific CAD applications.
+The aim of BOLTS is to build a free and open-source standard parts library that is not tied to a specific CAD application.
 For this reason all the data necessary to make the parts available is structured in a certain way: There is backend independent data and backend specific data, where backend refers to the different CAD applications (for now FreeCAD and OpenSCAD).
 By making this